dendibakh/perf-book/chapters/11-Optimizing-Computations/11-2 Loop Optimizations.md

 \personal{Even though there are well-known optimization techniques for a particular set of computational problems, for a large part, loop optimizations are sort of "black art" that comes with experience.
 I recommend you to rely on a compiler and only complement it with making needed transformations yourself.
 Finally, keep the code as simple as possible and do not introduce unreasonable complicated changes if the performance benefits are negligible.}

-### Use Loop Optimization Frameworks
+### Loop Optimization Frameworks

 Over the years, researchers have developed techniques to determine the legality of loop transformations and automatically transform the loops.
 One such invention is the [polyhedral framework](https://en.wikipedia.org/wiki/Loop_optimization#The_polyhedral_or_constraint-based_framework)[^3].
 [GRAPHITE](https://gcc.gnu.org/wiki/Graphite)[^4] was among the first set of polyhedral tools that were integrated into a production compiler.
 GRAPHITE performs a set of classical loop optimizations based on the polyhedral information, extracted from GIMPLE, GCC’s low-level intermediate representation.
 GRAPHITE has demonstrated the feasibility of the approach.

-LLVM-based compilers employ their own polyhedral framework: [Polly](https://polly.llvm.org/)[^5].
-Polly is a high-level loop and data-locality optimizer and optimization infrastructure for LLVM.
-It uses an abstract mathematical representation based on integer polyhedral to analyze and optimize the memory access pattern of a program.
+Later LLVM compiler developed its own polyhedral framework called [Polly](https://polly.llvm.org/)[^5].
+Polly is a high-level loop and data-locality optimization infrastructure for LLVM.
+It uses an abstract mathematical representation based on integer polyhedral to analyze and optimize the memory access patterns of a program.
 Polly performs classical loop transformations, especially tiling and loop fusion, to improve data-locality.
 This framework has shown significant speedups on a number of well-known benchmarks [@Grosser2012PollyP].
-Below we show an example of how Polly can give an almost 30 times speedup of a GEneral Matrix-Multiply (GEMM) kernel from [Polybench 2.0](https://web.cse.ohio-state.edu/~pouchet.2/software/polybench/)[^6] benchmark suite:
+Below is an example of how Polly can give an almost 30 times speedup of a GEneral Matrix-Multiply (GEMM) kernel from [Polybench 2.0](https://web.cse.ohio-state.edu/~pouchet.2/software/polybench/)[^6] benchmark suite:

 ```bash
 $ clang -O3 gemm.c -o gemm.clang